Payette/DesignExplorer/README.md

-# Design Explorer Lite
+# Payette Design Explorer
-A lighter version of design explorer meant to display sliders for the inputs and simple images, charts and metrics for outputs. http://www.ladybug.tools/design_explorer_lite/
+A forked version of the LadyBug design explorer meant to display sliders for the inputs and simple images, charts and metrics for outputs. http://www.ladybug.tools/design_explorer_lite/

 # Interface